selwynreu/SQL-Project1/starting_with_data.md

 SQL Queries:

-'''

-SQL
-WITH revenue1 AS
+WITH revenue1 AS (
-(
     SELECT
         EXTRACT(YEAR FROM t.date) AS year,
         EXTRACT(MONTH FROM t.date) AS month,
+        CASE
-	CASE WHEN t.country = '(not set)' THEN NULL
+            WHEN t.country = '(not set)' THEN NULL ELSE t.country
-	ELSE t.country
         END AS country,
+        CASE
-	CASE WHEN t.city = 'not available in demo dataset' THEN NULL WHEN t.city = '(not set)' THEN NULL
+            WHEN t.city = 'not available in demo dataset' THEN NULL WHEN t.city = '(not set)' THEN NULL
             ELSE t.city
         END AS city,
         a.units_sold,
         ROUND(CAST(a.unit_price / 1000000 AS numeric), 2) AS unitprice,
         ROUND(CAST((a.units_sold * a.unit_price / 1000000) AS numeric),2) AS revenue
+    FROM
-FROM tbl t
+        tbl t
-JOIN analytics a
+    JOIN
-USING (fullvisitorid)
+        analytics a USING (fullvisitorid)
+    WHERE
-WHERE revenue > 0
+        revenue > 0
 )
+SELECT
+    year,
+    month,
-SELECT year, month, SUM(revenue) AS total
+    SUM(revenue) AS total
+FROM
-FROM revenue1
+    revenue1
+WHERE
-WHERE country IS NOT NULL
+    country IS NOT NULL
     AND city IS NOT NULL
-GROUP BY year, month
+GROUP BY
+    year,
+    month
+ORDER BY
+    year,
+    month,
-ORDER BY year, month, total DESC
+    total DESC

-'''

 Answer: